rgordonr/groups_lab/RA_info.md

 Don't forget to complete your bio!
 You can email it to me (along with a photo) at rrinderk@umd.edu

-Future assignment (we will provide the password at our next lab meeting):

-- <a href="https://umd.box.com/v/ridtproposal">Racial Identity Threat Proposal</a>

 ---
 Assigned 2/10/17: